bio-guoda/preston/README.md

 #### `update`

 The ```update``` command updates your local biodiversity graph using remote resources.
-By default, Preson uses GBIF, iDigBio and BioCASe and retrieve associated registries and data archives.
+By default, Preston uses GBIF, iDigBio and BioCASe and retrieve associated registries and data archives.
 The output are statements, expressed in nquads (or nquad-like tsv).
 In depth discussion of rdf, nquads and related topics are beyond the current scope.
 However, with a little patience, you can probably disect that Preston is trying to communicate.

 For instance: